First Home Owner Grant

 If you are building a home, to be entitled to the FHOG payment the commencement date for your transaction must be on or before 30 June 2019.

 The commencement date of a transaction is the date you sign and exchange the contract (not the settlement date).
 If you’re building a home, the commencement date is the day the foundations start being laid.

-The FHOG will be replaced by the new Home Buyer Concession Scheme, which will provide a full duty concession for eligible applicants.
+The FHOG has been replaced by the new Home Buyer Concession Scheme.

 To be eligible for the FHOG:

 - buying or building a new home, substantially renovated home or off-the-plan home, with a commencement date between 1 January 2017 and 30 June 2019, or

 - building a home as an owner-builder, for which building started on or after 1 January 2017 and on or before 30 June 2019.

 - the total value of the property (home plus land) must be $750,000 or less

 - you must complete the First Home Owner Grant Application SmartForm, with all necessary supporting documents, within one year of completing your transaction